Last updated: April 21, 2026

 - impulsive eating

-Perfect for work, commutes, school, or chaotic days.
+Perfect for commutes, school, chaotic schedules, or low-energy days.

 - Seaweed snacks